-The Common Fund’s Protein Capture Reagents program is developing new resources and tools to understand the critical role the multitude of cellular proteins play in normal development and health as well as in disease.
-These resources will support a wide-range of research and clinical applications that will enable the isolation and tracking of proteins of interest and permit their use as diagnostic biomarkers of disease onset and progression.
+The Common Fund’s Protein Capture Reagents program has developed new resources and tools to understand the critical role the multitude of cellular proteins play in development, health, and disease.
+These resources will support a wide-range of research and clinical applications by enabling the isolation and tracking of proteins of interest.

 Using DNA for More than Genetic Information